RoamJS/query-builder/docs/discourse-graphs.md

 The Discourse Graph plugin is bundled with the Query Builder plugin.

-To migrate to the new version, you must disable the old version in `roam/js`, then enable it in Query Builder
+To migrate to the new version, you must disable the old version in `roam/js`, then enable it in Query Builder.

 ### **Step 1**: Uninstall the `roam/js` Discourse Graph

-- Open this in the sidebar: Discourse Graph (Shift - Click)
+- Open the `[[roam/js]]` page in your graph
 - Click on the "Stop this" button.
 It will look something like:

 ![](media/discourse-graph-stop.png)